utkarshcmu/grafana.org/source/blog/temp/temp.md

 ![](/assets/img/v31/export_menu.png)

 Dashboards exported from Grafana 3.1 are now more portable and easier for others to import than before.
-The export process extracts information data source types used by panels and adds these to a new `inputs` section in the dashboard json.
-So when you or another person tries to import the dashboard they will be asked to select data source and optional metric prefix options.
+The export process extracts information from the dashboard, like what data source types are used by panels.
+This information is added to the exported dashboard defintion.
+So when you or another person tries to import the dashboard they will be asked to select data sources and any optional metric prefix.

 ![](/assets/img/v31/import_step1.png)

 The above screenshot shows the new import modal that gives you 3 options for how to import a dashboard.
-One notable new addition here is the ability to import directly from Dashboards shared on [Grafana.net](https://grafana.net).
+One notable new addition here is the ability to import a Dashboards directly from [Grafana.net](https://grafana.net).

 The next step in the import process: